 Check the web page link

 Clicking the links you are not sure of or you never expected is very dangerous since they may even make damages to your device or data with malware or ransomware.
-The best way of identifying a scam email is to check the web page link, the scammers send you.
+The best way of identifying a scam email is to check the web page link, the scammers have sent you.

 There are two simple methods of inspecting a link.
-The first is to place your mouse cursor on the link but without clicking.
-Then at the bottom of the program or the browser in the status bar, you will see the actual website address of the link.
+The first is to place your mouse cursor on the link, without clicking.
+Then at the bottom of the program or the browser in the status bar, you will see actual website address of the link.
 You can check the indicated link address and get it verified with the web address of the genuine company.